sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

 ### ⚙️ Setup

-You can set up the project by cloning the full repository or by cloning only the `Object Detection` directory using Git's sparse checkout feature.
+You can set up the project by cloning the repository.

-#### Option 1: Using Git (Recommended - Full Repository)
+#### Option 1: Using Git

 1.  **Clone the Repository**:
     ```bash